- 1Consultation opened21 Mar 2024

 Key documents

-In this stage, you had the chance to provide feedback and respond to the views made in submissions.
+Once the original consultation closed, we opened a reply to comment period.
+This allowed stakeholders to provide feedback and respond to the views made in others’ submissions.

 Feedback received will be used when forming our preliminary views on expiring spectrum licences (ESLs).